code-ph0y/shell-menu/README.md

 Step 1.

-Download the project to your desired directory location
+Download the project to your desired directory location.

 Step 2.

-Add the following command to the bottom of .bashrc (Change the command to use your setup)
+Add the following command to the bottom of .bashrc (Change the command to use your setup).

 ```
 echo "alias menu='bash ~/shell-menu/menu.sh'" >> ~/.bashrc